samsammurphy/ee-atmcorr-timeseries/README.md

 ## Usage

-- run the docker container that contains all the dependencies
+- Run the docker container that contains all the dependencies

   `docker run -i -t -p 8888:8888 samsammurphy/ee-python3-jupyter-atmcorr-timeseries:v1.5`

   (this will download everything you need).

-- authenticate the Earth Engine API.
+- Authenticate the Earth Engine API.

   `earthengine authenticate`

   (this will print out a URL "Opening web browser to address: https://..." which needs to be opened in a web browser)

-- pull in any updates
+- Pull in any updates

   `cd ee-atmcorr-timeseries`
   `git pull`

-- run the jupyter notebook
+- Run the jupyter notebook

   `jupyter-notebook jupyter_notebooks/ee-atmcorr-timeseries.ipynb --ip='*' --port=8888 --allow-root`